 So download the map, lace up your walking shoes (or slip on your flip flops—no hills involved!) and enter the fantastical world of Jeff Shelton.

-Walk across the street to The Pistachio House (407 State Street), an aptly named project created for the owners of Santa Barbara Pistachio Co.
+Start at The Pistachio House (407 State Street), an aptly named project created for the owners of Santa Barbara Pistachio Co.
 The commercial front half of the building was constructed in 1925 and Jeff and his team created the residential addition in 2002, which features many inviting outdoor living spaces on all four sides.
 Note the tile “blankets” draping over the second floor balcony and the ironwork inspired by pistachio nuts and leaves.

 Zigzag over to Chapala Street to see the stately El Andaluz (531 Chapala Street), an upscale condo complex built on the site of a former parking lot.
 The three-story residential building opened in 2009 and features a classic interior courtyard design with bright tile work, exotic fruit plantings and a large fountain.
 A bridge connects the two buildings and lightens the façade while creating a seductive entry.
 A testament to the “all hands on deck” approach shared by Jeff and his frequent collaborators, a retired science teacher was recruited to help tile the front arches and Jeff painted the exterior woodwork himself to keep the project on budget.